The Eleanor Roosevelt Papers, Digital Edition > My Day

 They borrowed from the London exhibition the portrait of Whistler's Mother, so we dashed in to have a look at that.
 Then we called at the Ontario Building and went for a cup of tea at a party given by the governors of the exhibition.

-A final quiet hour was spent with Mrs. Aiken and her daughter and son-in-law and their delightful children.
+A final quiet hour was spent with Mrs. Aitken and her daughter and son-in-law and their delightful children.
 Soon I was back on the plane, somewhat weary, but much impressed with the Canadian National Exhibition and all the delightful people with whom I spent the day.

 (WORLD COPYRIGHT, 1951, BY UNITED FEATURE SYNDICATE, INC. REPRODUCTION IN WHOLE OR IN PART PROHIBITED.)